mushipeas/tv-show-renamer/README.md

 Once the `config.json` is in place, simply run the script in its root directory:

-    python3 main.py
+    python3 tv-show-renamer

 ### Automation

 The script can be run on a schedule using Task Scheduler (Win) or cronjobs (UNIX), as long as the config is set up correctly (see above).
-The root dir of the project must first be traversed to in any automated script ie. with the `cd` command before the script is called.